skaes/logjam_app/README.md

 I'm sure with Home Brew it's equally simple, but I haven't tried it.

+In either case, you might need to create the mongodb data directory:

+    sudo mkdir -p /data/db

 If you're using rvm, I recommend to install a patched ruby like so:

     rvm install 1.9.3-p392 --patch railsexpress -n railsexpress